lutsenko-yuriy/some_lectures/kubernetes/Kubernetes.md

 Labels are a part of metadata used to mark component.

 Selectors are a part of specs used to find other component in order to connect to them.

+## Namespaces

+[**Namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is something to organize resources.
+They are used to isolate one group of resources from the rest of the cluster (another cluster inside the bigger cluster).

+By default in a freshly created cluster there are 4 namespaces:

+* `kube-system` for system processes, master processes or kubectl processes.
+You should not create or modify anything in this namespace
+* `kube-public` for publicely accessible data like configmaps.
+* `kube-node-lease` for information on heartbeats from nodes.
+Each node has an associated lease object in the namespace which determines the availability of a node.
+* `default` for creating resources unless you specify other namespaces and create resources in them.

+They can be defined either by `kubectl create namespace <name of a new namespace>` or by writing a `namespace` property in the component's metadata.

+Namespaces can be useless in small projects but when the project is getting bigger and a lot of engineers are working on it and a lot of users use it.